 Course prerequisites are listed in the catalog to assist students in planning their courses in the optimal sequence.
 Each required course in the program has a significant content and role well beyond preparation for other coursework.
 As a result, completion of a course out of sequence does not eliminate the need for its prerequisites.
-Students should consult their advisors before registering for courses out of sequence.
+Students should consult their advisors before registering for courses out of sequence and will require department permission to override a prerequisite.